 We have seen examples where insecure security systems have given intruders access to live video feeds.
 It was recently reported that an Australian casino’s CCTV system was hacked allowing the perpetrators to view camera footage and relay messages to associates on the casino floor based on what cards people were playing.
 Whilst this sounds like an incident from a Hollywood movie, this was a real-life event that allowed the criminals to walk away with millions of dollars.

-There have also been numerous examples of access control systems being hacked, granting intruders unauthorised access to a facility.
+There have also been numerous examples of access control systems being hacked, granting intruders unauthorized access to a facility.
 The ramifications of this could be significant; what would happen if the perpetrators were able to deactivate an intruder alarm system and prevent it from functioning correctly?
 This would make it almost impossible to know if someone had broken into a building.

 2018: the year of change